Skip to main content

 Now that you have set up log collection, you can install the Google Cloud Firewall App to access the pre-configured Searches and dashboards that provide visibility into your environment for real-time analysis of overall usage.

-To install the app:
+To install the app, do the following:

 note

-• Choose Source Category and select a source category from the list; or
+• Choose Source Category and select a source category from the list for Default Value.

-Viewing Google Cloud Firewall Dashboards
+Viewing Google Cloud Firewall dashboards

 This section provides examples of the Google Cloud Firewall App accompanied with descriptions.